dalanicolai/pdf-contents-extractor/README.md

 for extra options and help type: extract_contents -h

+There is a cleanup_contents.py script also which might help cleanup the contents_ocr.txt file, it is handy sometimes but far from perfect.
+To use it, just run the script in the directory containing the contents_ocr.txt file.

 The script creates two files, `contents.txt` and `contents_ocr.txt`.
 The first file contains contents extracted from the text layer if available (this can be also extracted using handyoutliner (http://handyoutlinerfo.sourceforge.net/)).
 The second file contains contents extracted using the tesseract OCR engine.
 The contents can be further edited in a text-editor, although to reduce the work it is recommended to check how well the contents is parsed by [handyoutliner](http://handyoutlinerfo.sourceforge.net/) first.
 Finally the pdf-file can be added to the PDF/DJVU file with [handyoutliner](http://handyoutlinerfo.sourceforge.net/).